Links To Informational Websites

 Dr. Andrew Weil - If you need sound advice about any nutritional problem, this is the place to visit.
 Dr. Weil keeps up with all the latest research findings on nutrition and presents these findings in clear, personable prose.

 Hair Loss Is Reversible - This is my site for people with hair loss problems.
 In it I explain the causes and treatment options for male pattern baldness and female diffuse hair loss.
-I also have a page in which I explain in detail how to do the difficult scalp exercise.
+I also have a page in which I explain in detail how to do the difficult (almost impossible) scalp exercise.

 Many managers of websites place hundreds of links on their pages.
 They exchange these links with the managers of other websites in the hope of getting placed higher in the search engines' indexes.
 (Search engines supposedly like sites with lots of incoming links.)